teekaytech/Neobael-Assessment/README.md

 # Neobael Assesssment (Responsive Web Page)

-In this project, I developed a single HTML page, with the CSS embedded within the HTML file, and also responsive when rendered on different view ports, be it desktop or mobile.
+In this project, I developed a single responsive HTML page, with the CSS embedded within the HTML file.

-**I developed the page with mobile-first responsiveness in mind.
-I was able to embed the image while following the project specifications.
+**I developed the page with mobile-first approach.
+I was able to embed the image specified in the project specifications.
 I used media queries to take care of the responsiveness on tablet and desktop screen sizes.
 The Design specification can be found [here](t.ly/09hO)**

 ## Built with